How to plan a family vacation in Fort Myers, Florida

 During our most recent trip to Florida, we parked at the parking lot for the Eagle Trail.
 This parking lot is located just south of the Big Carlos Pass Bridge.
 From here you can walk Lover’s Key Beach (we found starfish!) or walk the Eagle Trail.
 Parking is $8/car.

-The Eagle Trail is stroller-friendly if you have a jogging stroller or something with solid wheels that could make it through sand.
+The Eagle Trail is stroller-friendly if you have a jogging stroller or something with solid wheels that can make it through sand.
 I wouldn’t recommend trying a wheelchair.
-Overall, this is an easy trail that is flat.
+Overall, this is a flat and easy trail.

 Looking for a guided kayaking tour or sunset cruise.
 Check rates here.